karadalex/alexkaradimos.me/README.md

 bower install
 ```

 to check your files and system environment, settings, processes etc., you can head to
 `https://{appname}.scm.azurewebsites.net/DebugConsole` in your browser

+## Deployment with Docker